 Use the Service Tokens page to view existing service tokens and to create new service tokens.
-Service tokens allow other services to communicate with Votiro's Secure File Gateway.
+Service tokens allow other services to communicate with Votiro Cloud.

 To get to the Service Tokens page, from the navigation pane on the left, click Settings > Service Tokens.